-- Assign a penalty -p to the nucleotides A and T of the sequence, and a reward 1 p to the nucleotides C and G. Given this assignment, the sum of a segment of length l and containing x occurrences of C+G is equal to x p × l.
+- Assign a penalty -p to the nucleotides A and T of the sequence, and a reward 1-p to the nucleotides C and G. Given this assignment, the sum of a segment of length l containing x occurrences of C+G is equal to $x-p \times l$ .
 Biologists think that this function is a good measure for the CG-richness of that segment.
 Interestingly enough, all algorithms described in the previous sections can be used to identify the CG-rich segments of a DNA sequence in linear time, according to this objective function.
-Often, however, biologists prefer to define a cutoff range on the length of the segments for which the maximum sum must be searched, in order to avoid reporting extremely short or extremely long segments.
-In this new scenario the algorithms of the previous sections cannot be applied, but yet linear-time optimal solutions are known for them (see e.g. [3]). - Assign a value 0 to the nucleotides A and T of the sequence, and a value 1 to the nucleotides C and G. Biologists think that another good measure for the CG-richness of a segment is its density of C+G nucleotides.
-That is, a segment of length l containing x occurrences of C and G has density x/l.
-Clearly $0 \le x/l \le 1$ and every single occurrence of a nucleotide C or G provides a segment with maximum density 1.
-Therefore, even in this case and with the goal of turning the problem into an interesting one, biologists introduced a cutoff range on the length of the searched segments.
-This problem is more difficult than the one stated in the previous item, nevertheless it posses optimal (quasi-)linear time solutions which are much sophisticated and for which we refer the interested reader to the pertinent bibliography (e.g. [2, 4, 5]).
+Often, however, biologists prefer to define a cutoff range on the length of the segments for which the maximum sum must be searched, in order to avoid the reporting of extremely short or extremely long segments.
+In this new scenario the algorithms of the previous sections cannot be applied, but yet linear-time optimal solutions are known for them (see e.g. [2]). - Assign a value 0 to the nucleotides A and T of the sequence, and a value 1 to the nucleotides C and G. Given this assignment, the density of C+G nucleotides in a segment of length l containing x occurrences of C and G is x/l.
+Clearly 0 ≤ x/l ≤ 1 and every single occurrence of a nucleotide C or G provides a segment with maximum density 1.
+Biologists consider this as an interesting measure of CG-richness for a segment, provided that a cutoff range on the length of the searched segments is imposed.
+This problem is more difficult than the one stated in the previous item, nevertheless it posses optimal (quasi-)linear time solutions which are much sophisticated and for which we refer the interested reader to the pertinent bibliography (e.g. [1, 3, 5]).